airicbear/cis-4496-project/Sample_Data/README.md

 In each directory, there is a markdown file, which lists all datasets in each directory.
 Please provide the link to the full dataset in case one wants to access the full dataset.

+Since our data currently does not require processing before entering our model, a link to the full dataset can be found in the Raw directory.
+Also, the Raw/Small_Dataset directory currently contains 60 Monet Paintings and 352 Photos in Tfrec format.